-Appearances by: Big Time Beagle, Officer Cabrera, Johnny (of Ottoman Empire fame), Mark Beaks, Flintheart Glomgold, and Emily Quackfaster
+Appearances by: Big Time Beagle, Officer Cabrera, Johnny Ottoman, Mark Beaks, Flintheart Glomgold, Mrs. Quackfaster, and Funso

-Setting: Duckburg (McDuck Manor, Donald's Boat, Funso's Fun Zone)
+Setting: Duckburg (McDuck Manor, Donald's Boat, and Funso's Fun Zone)

 Plot: Louie attempts to get his business up and running while Storkules moves into Donald’s houseboat.

 Louie Duck’s character development is born of intrigue and nuance.
 While sharing his Uncle Scrooge’s ambition and proclivity for wealth, he lacks the substance and work ethic that makes his “idol”* so successful.
 Louie’s prior lament of “more treasure and less hunting” is illustrative of his penchant for cutting corners and fuels his uncanny ability to manipulate people and situations to his favour.
 In a spiritual sequel to “The Most Dangerous Game… Night!,”** the episode delivers upon the tease of Louie Incorporated*** while also revisiting Louie’s promising, yet troubling potential.

 In following Scrooge’s business advice of “finding a problem and offering a solution,” Louie creates Harp-B-Gone**** (a subsidiary of Louie Inc.) to quash Duckburg’s recent Harpy infestation.***** However, Louie is less interested in eliminating the problem as he is in controlling and exploiting it.
 Once Storkules****** and co. effectively eradicate the Harpies, Louie is presented with a new challenge: how does one offer a solution once the problem is solved?